1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 HealthTech startups in Israel raised $1.2 billion in 2024, spanning digital health, medical devices, biotech, and health data analytics.
 Israel’s universal healthcare system provides a structured environment for clinical trials and real-world evidence generation.

 The sector benefits from collaboration between academic medical centers (Hadassah, Sheba Medical Center), defense medical technology transfer, and specialized healthcare VCs like Orbimed and Morningside Ventures investing actively in Israeli companies.
-The combination of universal healthcare access and strong regulatory support makes healthtech one of the fastest-growing sectors for Israel startups in 2025.

 Enterprise Software & Cloud

-Israel startups in the B2B SaaS sector have created global category leaders, with Israel startups like Monday.com (work management, public company worth $11 billion), JFrog (DevOps, valued at $4.7 billion), and SimilarWeb (digital intelligence, valued at $1.6 billion).
+Israel startups in the B2B SaaS sector have created global category leaders, with companies like Monday.com (work management, public company worth $11 billion), JFrog (DevOps, valued at $4.7 billion), and SimilarWeb (digital intelligence, valued at $1.6 billion).
+The success of these companies has made Israeli enterprise software founders particularly familiar withβ€”and open toβ€”outbound B2B sales approaches.

 Explore More Funded Startups by Industry